openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 3. router-perf

 ## Network Observability Prometheus and Elasticsearch tool (NOPE)
 The Network Observability Prometheus and Elasticsearch tool, or NOPE, is a Python program that is used for collecting and sharing performance data for a given OpenShift cluster running the Network Observability Operator, using Prometheus queries for collection and Elasticsearch servers for sharing.
+Queries are sourced from the `netobserv-metrics.yaml` file within the `scripts/` directory by default, but this can be overriden with the `--yaml_file` flag.
 Raw JSON files are written to the `data/` directory in the project - note this directory will be created automatically if it does not already exist.

 ### Running the tool
 1. Ensure you have Python 3.9+ and Pip installed (verify with `python --version` and `pip --version`)